Entropy-based Discovery of Summary Causal Graphs in Time Series: Introduction

-The remainder of the paper is organized as follows: Section \ref{sec:SotA} describes related work.
-Section \ref{sec:mu} then introduces the (conditional) mutual information measures we propose for time series and the entropy reduction principle that our method is based on.
-Section \ref{sec:cd} presents the causal discovery algorithm we have developed on top of these measures.
-The causal discovery algorithm we propose is illustrated and evaluated on 5 different datasets, including time series with equal and different sampling rates and a real dataset, in Section~\ref{sec:exp}.
-Finally, Section~\ref{sec:concl} concludes the paper.
+The remainder of the paper is organized as follows: Section \ref{sec:rw} describes the related work.
+Section \ref{sec:chapEntropyBased_mu} introduces the (conditional) mutual information measures we propose for time series and the entropy reduction principle that our method is based on.
+Section~\ref{sec:chapEntropyBased_cd} presents two causal discovery algorithms we developed on top of these measures.
+The causal discovery algorithms we propose are illustrated and evaluated on datasets, including time series with equal and different sampling rates and a real dataset in Section~\ref{sec:chapEntropyBased_exp}.
+Finally, Section~\ref{sec:chapEntropyBased_concl} concludes the paper.